Bringing the labour movement together

 White arrow icon

-Labour Together launched as a network for activists from all traditions of the Labour movement to explore new ideas and thinking on the future of the left.
+In 2018, we helped launch Labour Together as a network for activists from all traditions of the Labour movement to explore new ideas and thinking on the future of the left.
+See update below February 2026.

 Challenge

-Our challenge was to engage the breadth of Labour Party members and supporters from all part of the movement in meaningful political conversation.
-The project was about deepening engagement and relationships in the Labour movement over short term political wins and we were tasked with creating an engaging communications strategy to launch the organisation.
+We were approached in 2017 to work on launching Labour Together to Labour Members.
+The project had been setup by Jon Cruddas, Lisa Nandy and others and the challenge was to engage the breadth of Labour Party members and supporters from all part of the movement in meaningful political conversation.
+We focussed on deepening engagement and relationships in the Labour movement over short term political wins and we were tasked with creating an engaging communications strategy to launch the organisation.

 How we did it